-Finding: Dimensional standards are met because the proposed homesite (BRH partition) includes exactly two acres and there will be two single-family dwellings on the BRH partitions.
+Finding: Dimensional standards are met because each proposed homesite (BRH partition) includes exactly two acres and there will be one single-family dwelling per BRH partition.
 This criterion is met.

-- b.
+b.
 On-Site Sanitary Facilities.
-All septic tanks, drain fields and wells shall be located on the same parcel or lot as the residential dwelling. - Finding: Per DEQ standards, one (1) acre is the minimum required parcel size to meet all the sanitation siting standards.
-The proposed BRH partition sites will be two (2) acres.
-All proposed septic tanks, drain fields will be located on the same parcel as the residential dwelling.
-If the existing wells that are on adjacent properties will be used, a perpetual shared well maintenance agreement will be recorded.
-This criterion is met. - c.
+All septic tanks, drain fields and wells shall be located on the same parcel or lot as the residential dwelling.

+Finding: Per DEQ standards, one (1) acre is the minimum required parcel size to meet all the sanitation siting standards.
+Each proposed BRH partition site will be two (2) acres.
+All proposed septic tanks, drain fields and wells will be located on the same parcel as the residential dwelling.
+This criterion is met.

+- c.
 Above Ground Structure Setbacks: - i.
 No building or sight obscuring fence shall be closer than forty (40) feet from a street or road right-of-way line, fifteen (15) feet from any other property line or twenty (20) feet from any major irrigation canal right of way. - ii.
 No sight obscuring fence exceeding three (3) feet in height shall be placed within the forty (40) foot street setback, also within this setback, shrubbery other than trees shall be maintained at heights not exceeding three (3) feet. - iii.
 The minimum setback between habitable structures and actively farmed land or lands zoned EFU or ERU shall be one-hundred (100) feet to mitigate potential existing or future conflicts.